m-dadej/m-dadej.github.io/_pages/cv.md

 * M.S.
 In Economics, University of Pisa, 2020
   - Erasmus Program, Lectures in Advanced econometrics, Advanced macroeconomics, Statistics and Risk management in financial institutions
 * B.S. in Economics, University of Gdańsk, 2018
-  - Thesis: Banrkuptcy prediction models
+  - Thesis: Bankruptcy prediction models

 Experience
 ======